17rashi/Git-github-with-VS-code/README.md

 -> Now after logging in, you can clone the repository you made directly in vs code.

+-> If you have opened the cloned repository make a folder and files to check whether you are getting the untracked option or not.
+If it is not there then your folder is not initialized. so first initialized it.

+-> If you are getting the untracked option commit it and type a message according to your commit and then push it to origin main by writing [git push origin main] in the terminal.

 #### To initialize a repository create a directory/folder first.
 (NOTE: Do not use your home directory to install or initialize git, it will mess up your computer).

 1. For initializing you need to be on that folder where you want to initialize it.